 Transon joined Watsi on April 10th, 2020.
-One year ago, Transon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Transon's most recent donation traveled 8,600 miles to support Taw, a gardener and teacher from Thailand, to fund a fracture repair surgery.
+Three years ago, Transon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Transon's most recent donation traveled 8,500 miles to support Maxwell, a 5 year old boy from Kenya, to fund clubfoot repair surgery.